AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-int-data-support.md

 ---
-description: The Video Video Viewer supports rendering interactive swatches based on interactive data passed to the viewer as a configuration parameter.
+description: The Interactive Video Viewer supports rendering interactive swatches based on interactive data passed to the viewer as a configuration parameter.
-seo-description: The Video Video Viewer supports rendering interactive swatches based on interactive data passed to the viewer as a configuration parameter.
+seo-description: The Interactive Video Viewer supports rendering interactive swatches based on interactive data passed to the viewer as a configuration parameter.
 seo-title: Interactive data support
 solution: Experience Manager
 title: Interactive data support